macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 </script>
 ```

-* It would be nice if we could author the shortened version `<my-input></my-input>` and have it expanded into the following version with the markup inside added, without using the shadowDOM.
+- It would be nice if we could author the shortened version `<my-input></my-input>` and have it expanded into
+the following version with the markup inside added, without using the shadow DOM.

 ```html
 <form action="/" method="post">